pclifford/borderlands2/README.md

   --save-game-id SAVE_GAME_ID
-                        Set the save game slot ID of the character (probably not actually needed ever) (default: None) --level LEVEL         Set the character to this level (default: None) --money MONEY         Money to set for character (default: None) --moonstone MOONSTONE
+                        Set the save game slot ID of the character (probably not actually needed ever) (default: None) --level LEVEL         Set the character to this level (from 1 to 72) (default: None)
+  --money MONEY         Money to set for character (default: None) --moonstone MOONSTONE
                         Moonstone to set for character (default: None) --itemlevels ITEMLEVELS
+                        Set item levels (to set to current player level, specify 0).Skips level 1 items unless
+                        --forceitemlevels is specified too (default: None) --forceitemlevels     Set item levels even if the item is at level 1 (default: False)
-                        Set item levels (to set to current player level, specify 0) (default: None) --backpack BACKPACK   Set size of backpack (maximum is 39, "max" may be specified) (default: None) --bank BANK           Set size of bank(maximum is 24, "max" may be
+  --backpack BACKPACK   Set size of backpack (maximum is 39, "max" may be
+                        specified) (default: None)
+  --bank BANK           Set size of bank(maximum is 24, "max" may be